Charingchen/CarND-Find-Lane-Lines/writeup.md

 A possible improvement is to debug the challenge video frame by frame and monitor variables to see what is causing the lines to disappear after a couple of iteration.

 Another improvement is to set up a more sophisticated feedback logic to adapt the current slope and bottom X calculation.
 Instead of averaging current with all previous results, have an active negative feedback loop to compensate for slope change.

+The final improvement could be turning hough and canny parameter to every different video input.
+This would ensure the output of houge line be less noisy for the average to work better.